Webmaster: Lita C. Wallace

 Faculty and Non-Faculty Academic Employees:

-The Executive Vice Chancellor for Academic Affairs or designee is responsible for maintaining the official personnel records of all faculty (that is, the Employment Record File), as well as non-faculty academic employees.
-In addition, the Executive Vice Chancellor is responsible for seeing that related sections in the UEA collective bargaining agreement are implemented in accordance with that Agreement and consistent with applicable laws.
+The Vice Chancellor for Finance and Operations or designee is responsible for maintaining the official personnel records of all faculty (that is, the Employment Record File), as well as non-faculty academic employees.
+It is also responsible for seeing that related sections in the UEA collective bargaining agreement are implemented in accordance with that Agreement and consistent with applicable laws.

-Current employees may review their own official personnel files, once every six months, by submitting a written request to the appropriate office as identified above.
+Current employees may review their own official personnel files, once every six months, by submitting a written request to Human Resources & Equal Opportunity.
 Requests by employees to review their personnel file shall be complied with as soon as possible or within seven working days from the date of the request.
 After review and upon written request, the employee may receive a copy of the file.

 If an employee disputes specific information in the file, the employee must notify the appropriate administrator regarding the disputed information.
 An agreement to revise or remove the material may occur or, if no agreement can be reached, the employee may submit a position statement, not to exceed five written pages, which must also be maintained in the personnel file.